Ultimate Guide to MIDI Guitar: Gear, Apps & Plugins

 Because the MIDI pickup doesn’t use your existing pickups, you can actually plug your normal guitar output into the GP-10 to use as a typical multieffects unit.
 This means you can switch between your standard guitar tone and your MIDI tone as you want.
 You can even blend the two together.
 For example you can hear your normal guitar tone playing while having a lush pad in the background or double your guitar tone with a synth.

-An alternative to the Roland GK-3 is the Fishman TriplePlay Wireless MIDI Controller:
+An alternative to the Roland GK-3 is the Fishman TriplePlay Wireless MIDI Controller (link to price and full details on Amazon):

 It looks almost the same to the GK-3, but with some important differences.
 It’s a wireless unit so you have no cable from your guitar to a pedal.